-The narrow scope of the Seventh Circuit's ruling means that the only true outlier decision in this area is Wrenn v.
+The narrow scope of the Seventh Circuit's ruling, and the uncertain status of the Ninth Circuit panel's ruling, means that the true outlier decision in this area is Wrenn v.
 District of Columbia, where a divided D.C.
 Circuit panel struck down the District's "good cause" law.
 Like the laws in California, New Jersey, Maryland, and New York that had previously been upheld in other circuits, the District's law limited the concealed carrying of loaded handguns to people who could show a heightened need for self-defense.
-The Wrenn panel held that responsible, law-abiding citizens have a broad Second Amendment right to carry guns in public that is "on par" with the right to keep a gun in the home, and which cannot be cabined through a "good cause" law.
-The panel's conclusion contradicts the historical evidence (relied on by other courts) that the carrying of loaded, concealed weapons has long been seen as uniquely dangerous and more stringently regulated than home possession of firearms-and even prohibited in many early laws.
+69 The Wrenn panel held that responsible, law-abiding citizens have a broad Second Amendment right to carry guns in public that is "on par" with the right to keep a gun in the home, and which cannot be cabined through a "good cause" law.
+70 The panel's conclusion contradicts the historical evidence (relied on by other courts) that the carrying of loaded, concealed weapons has long been seen as uniquely dangerous and more stringently regulated than home possession of firearms-and even prohibited in many early laws.
+71